Strategic Planning (including Neighbourhood Planning) privacy notice

 - Publishing your name, organisation, post town and comments on our public facing consultation portal (Objective Keystone Online).

-- Providing your name, organisation, address and comments to an independent planning inspector / examiner to consider the soundness and legal compliance of the planning policy documents being produced.
+- Providing your name, organisation, address and comments to an independent planning inspector / examiner to consider the soundness (or basic conditions for neighbourhood plans) and legal compliance of the planning policy documents being produced.

 If you create a petition (petition organiser), you will be required to provide personal information so that we can contact you about your petition.
 Details regarding the petition will be registered on our consultation portal and the information shared in line with the principles outlined above.
 If you sign a petition, you will be required to provide personal information to enable us to verify that the petition itself is genuine.
 The personal details of signatories of the petition will not be published.

 Your data will not be used for marketing or automated decision purposes.
 Notifications may be sent to you to provide updates on local plan consultations and related documentation.

 Information is received from responses (including the submission of petitions) to planning policy related documentation and from other plan making bodies.
-This will include consultation surveys and other forms of consultation placed publically on the Cheshire East Council website using the Council’s Consultation Platform – Objective Keystone Online.
+This will include consultation surveys and other forms of consultation placed publicly on the Cheshire East Council website using the Council’s Consultation Platform – Objective Keystone Online.

 Stakeholders may request to be added to our Local Plan consultation database to receive updates on planning policy consultations.